hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

   at all good (as evidence by this website).
 * Know how to cook well
   - This one is extremely important.
+* Possess some sort of skill that I'd want to learn
+  - Maybe something like singing, dancing etc. You could draw, and that's cool, but I know I'll never be able to draw so I'm not going to even bother (though you'll definitely get bonus points for it).
 * Be attractive (naturally beautiful)
   - Obviously no one WANTS to be with an ugly person
+  - As a prerequisite, if I'm talking to you as part of one of those arranged marriage setups, I require a photo of you WITHOUT makeup on.
+I want to know the face I'll be staring at when we are in bed, not what other people will be staring at when we go out.
+  _Must control self from ranting about makeup_
 * Don't be a stereotypical girl
   - By this I mean someone who is clicky, needy, talks all the time about pointless things, has to have makeup on in order to go out, or wastes money in meaningless and inherently worthless expenditures such as handbags, shoes, diamond jewelry etc.
     - Oh boy, I can go on a rant here about how utterly useless diamonds are and no reasonably logical person should ever buy a diamond but for the sake of sanity I'll restrain myself.
+    - If you want to buy something, go buy gold (preferably bricks).
+Gold is actually a sane investment strategy.

 <a name="life-together"></a>Our Life Together